YuvanMichaelVivenzi/dotfiles/README.md

 # Required for you to install hyprexpo and hyprtrails as well (install script will be created soon to automate this.)

 # Stay tuned for more improvements!
+,
 # TODO
 ## 1. More refinements (Make the desktop more usable and coherent, concise, better and configured as a "all in one" that just works.)
 And turn it into its own new thing.
 Different from ML4W and turn it into my own dotfiles.
 ## 2. Make a new install script created from the ground up.
 That doesn't require user attention.
 (Only sudo passwords probably!*) * for package installations.

 An advanced configuration of Hyprland for Arch Linux based distributions.
 This package includes an installation script to install and setup the required components.

+#### The images below are slightly outdated.
+But should give a rough idea of how they look.
+#### The images are of ml4w's dotfiles.
+Mine are slightly different
+#### I'll update the images once I think I'm ready to showcase my fully customized product.

 [![Screenshot](https://gitlab.com/stephan-raabe/dotfiles/-/wikis/uploads/5402287acd05825a9581e8bb261c465c/image.png "Screenshot")](![screenshots/screenshot2.png](https://gitlab.com/stephan-raabe/dotfiles/-/wikis/uploads/5402287acd05825a9581e8bb261c465c/image.png))